The Promised Neverland: Anime

 An anime television series adaptation was announced in Weekly Shōnen Jump in May 2018.
 The series is animated by CloverWorks and directed by Mamoru Kanbe, with Toshiya Ono handling series composition, Kazuaki Shimada handling character designs, and Takahiro Obata composing the series' music.
 The series aired for 12 episodes from January 11 to March 29, 2019, on Fuji TV's late-night Noitamina anime programming block.
 It simulcasted on Amazon Video, but only in Japan, contrary to the contract giving Amazon exclusive streaming rights to shows that have aired on Noitamina since Spring 2016, as Wakanim has exclusive streaming rights in France.
-UVERworld performed the series' opening theme song "Touch Off", while Cö shu Nie performed the series' ending theme songs "Zettai Zetsumei" (絶体絶命) and "Lamp".
+Uverworld performed the series' opening theme song "Touch Off", while Cö Shu Nie performed the series' ending theme songs "Zettai Zetsumei" (絶体絶命) and "Lamp".

 A second season was announced in March 2019.
 Originally scheduled to premiere in October 2020, it was delayed due to the COVID-19 pandemic.
 The second season aired on Fuji TV's Noitamina from January 8 to March 26, 2021.
 The main staff and cast members returned to reprise their roles and the original manga writer Kaiu Shirai collaborated with the scripts and supervised an original scenario for the season, although the last two episodes of the second season did not contain any writing credits due to the backlash the season had received.
 Kiiro Akiyama performed the second season's opening theme song "Identity" (アイデンティティ, Aidentiti), while Myuk performed the second season's ending theme song "Mahō" (魔法).

 In North America, the series is licensed by Aniplex of America and it began streaming on Crunchyroll, Hulu, Funimation and Hidive on January 9, 2019.
 Funimation added the series' English dub to its streaming service on July 1, 2020.
 The anime's first season aired on Adult Swim's Toonami programming block starting on April 14, 2019.
 Toonami aired the entire first season on the broadcast night of October 31, 2020, as part of its Halloween marathon.
 Toonami aired another marathon the series on October 29, 2022, as part of its Halloween marathon.
-The second season premiered on Toonami on April 11, 2021.
+The second season aired on Toonami from April 11 to June 20, 2021.
 It has been available for streaming on Netflix in Japan, Italy, Singapore, and Thailand by August 2020; it began streaming on the platform in North America and Latin America on September 1 of the same year.
-On January 28, 2022, both seasons were made available to stream on Disney+ Japan.
+On January 28, 2022, both seasons were made available for streaming on Disney+ Japan.
 Madman Entertainment simulcasted the series on AnimeLab in Australia and New Zealand.
 The anime is licensed in the United Kingdom by Anime Limited.

 The first season of the anime series substantially follows the manga and covers the story up to chapter 37, where the Jailbreak Arc ended.
 The second season is an abbreviated version of events which take place between chapters 38 and 181.
 There are also changes to the plot, the major ones being the omission of several arcs and characters.